peterspeeder/Cellular-game/README.md

-# Sand Simulation with Elements
+# Sand Simulation with Elementsd_simulation -lraylib -lm

 This project is an interactive sand simulation game that implements various materials with unique physics and interactions.
 Built using the Raylib library, the simulation allows users to create, manipulate, and observe complex interactions between different elements in a dynamic grid environment.